Anne, Duchess of Exeter: Death and burial

 The arms above Anne show her paternal arms of the Dukes of York: in the dexter half the royal arms of England, emphasising their descent from Lionel of Antwerp, 1st Duke of Clarence (1338–1368), third son of King Edward III (on which basis the House of York claimed the throne), who married Elizabeth de Burgh, 4th Countess of Ulster (1332–1363).
-Their daughter Philippa de Burgh married Edmund Mortimer, 3rd Earl of March, whose son Roger de Mortimer, 4th Earl of March, was the great-grandfather of Anne, her brother King Edward IV, and their siblings.
+Their daughter Philippa de Burgh married Edmund Mortimer, 3rd Earl of March, whose son Roger Mortimer, 4th Earl of March, was the great-grandfather of Anne, her brother King Edward IV, and their siblings.
 In the sinister half are shown in chief: Or a cross gules (de Burgh) and in base: Barry or and azure, on a chief of the first two pallets between two base esquires of the second over all an inescutcheon argent (Mortimer).